Duncan-Brain/firstmate/README.md

 | Helm | Microservices Package Manager |
 | LetsEncrypt | SSL Certication |

-### Setup
+### Getting Ready
 The following resources may be required to continue.

 #### Web Services
 ##### Git
-Clone Firstmate (this) directory locally.
+i) Clone Firstmate (this) directory locally.
 Choose a boilerplate project from the list above and clone that directory locally.

+ii) Create a new repo where your boilerplate clone will live.
+Choose a lowercase name with '-' for spaces.
+<br/> (For example: 'my-project')

+iii) Create a new repo where your Firstmate clone will live.
+You can name it anything but my-project-controller or myproject-firstmate would be suggested.

 ##### Domain Name Service
+Purchase a domain name.
 Any DNS should work.
 You will need to be able to create A records.

 ##### Docker Hub
 You will need to manually make a private image repository for each separate project you wish to have available as a unique domain.
 For our boilerplate check name as *'template-xxxx-image'* or *'dev-template-xxx-image'*.